Awards and Recognition

 Healthgrades is an independent organization created to help consumers understand, compare and evaluate hospital performance.
 They provide objective, comprehensive information about hospital quality in America's hospitals.
 Healthgrades evaluates hospitals solely on clinical outcomes—risk-adjusted mortality and in-hospital complications.
 They recognize the top-performing hospitals in the nation that have achieved quality excellence in particular specialties, clinical excellence, and patient safety.
 Healthgrades releases a comprehensive review of all hospitals each fall; and announces specialty achievements throughout the year on an annual basis.

-- Five-Star Recipient for Treatment of Pneumonia in 2014
+- Five-Star Recipient for Treatment of GI Bleed in 2015

 - Five-Star Recipient for Treatment of Pancreatitis in 2014